Betty Kwan Chinn: Early life

+Philanthropy

 The Betty Kwan Chinn Day Center opened November 16, 2013 offering a variety of services for the poor and homeless.

-In 2020, the Betty Kwan Chinn Foundation has stopped receiving donation items due to the coronavirus pandemic.
-The foundation offers 100 free packed meals on weekdays at its Eureka-based center.
+In 2020, the Betty Kwan Chinn Foundation stopped receiving donation items due to the coronavirus pandemic.
+The foundation offered 100 free packed meals on weekdays at its Eureka-based center.

+In 2023, Kwan Chinn was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Awards.